h3xar0n/my_security_plus/README.md

 #### Obfuscation
 #### Stream vs. block
 * Stream ciphers work similar to one-time pads.
 They provide the same protection as OTP.
+  - The only truly unbreakable encryption is one that uses a one-time use pad.
+This ensures that every message is encrypted with a different shared key that only the two owners of the one-time use pad would know.
+This technique ensures that there is no pattern in the key for an attacker to guess or find.
+Even if one of the messages could be broken, all of the other messages would remain secure since they use different keys to encrypt them.
+Unfortunately, one-time use pads require two identical copies of the pad be produced and distributed securely before use.
 * Block ciphers generally have a fixed-length block (8-bit, 16-bit, 32-bit, 64-bit, etc).
 #### Key strength
 #### Session keys